salsa-rs/salsa/book/src/tuning.md

     // ...
 }

-// Later, adjust the capacity: my_query::set_lru_capacity(db, 256);
+// Later, adjust the collection threshold: my_query::set_lru_capacity(db, 256);
 ```

+The method retains its existing name while the eviction API is being evaluated.
-**Note:** The `set_lru_capacity` method is only generated for functions that have
+It is only generated for functions that have an `lru` attribute.
-an `lru` attribute.
-Functions without LRU enabled do not have this method.

 ### Memory Management

-There is no garbage collection for keys and results of old queries, so LRU caches
-are currently the primary mechanism for avoiding unbounded memory usage in
-long-running applications built on Salsa.
+Eviction drops memoized values but retains their dependency information.
+The
+collector does not enforce an absolute memory bound: its goal is to prevent
+unused values from accumulating indefinitely while avoiding synchronization on
+query fetches.

 ## Intern Queries